oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 Click on *Create* to create the subscription.

 The new subscription is shown with the status *Pending*.
 The subscription only becomes active when the email address is confirmed.
 Check your mailbox.
-You should find an email from OCI which invites you to confirm your subscription.
+You should find an email from OCI that invites you to confirm your subscription.
 When you click the link in the email (or copy the url for the link to a browser window), you are taken to a web page which informs you that the subscription was confirmed.
 At this point, messages published to the topic will be relayed as email to the address you have subscribed with.

 {% imgx aligncenter assets/way-to-go-on-oci-article-2-email-subscription-confirmation.png 1200 647 "Email invitation to confirm subscription on topic" "Email invitation to confirm subscription on topic" %}